Romeo Santos: Formula, Vol. 3 (2022–2023)

+Final reunion tour with Aventura and possible group album (2024–present)

+On February 25, 2024, Romeo posted a social media story about something that he was going to post the next day.
+The next day, Romeo, along with the other members of the group, posted a video that indicated that they were back.
+The following day, they announced dates for their tour, Cerrando Ciclos, which is considered the group's final tour.
+On April 2, 2024, they released their first single since 2021 and first bachata song since 2019, "Brindo Con Agua".
+It was released under his cousin Henry's record label Hustlehard Entertainment LLC.
+It is also the fifth song and first single from the group in which Henry is the lead vocalist.
+This is the second Aventura song to be featured in one of the members solo projects instead of an album by the group as it is the eighth and lead single for Henry's upcoming sixth studio album, 2.0.
+The album is set to release on May 31, 2024.
+Aventura have teased a possible group album, but nothing has been confirm, yet.

 Concert films and documentary

 On November 6, 2012, The King Stays King: Sold Out at Madison Square Garden was released on DVD by HBO Latino.
 This is Santos' first concert film as a solo artist.
-It was based on his 3 night performance at Madison Square Garden in February of 2012.
-It is currently available on HBO Max as Romeo Santos: The King Stays King – Live at Madison Square Garden.
+It is based on his 3 night performance at Madison Square Garden in February 2012.
+It is currently available on HBO Max as Romeo Santos: The King Stays King–Live at Madison Square Garden.
 It featured performances by Anthony Santos, Luis Vargas, P. Diddy, Tomatito, Wisin & Yandel, and Usher.
 It included behind the scenes footage and clips of Santos talking about a few topics involving his life and career.

-On June 25, 2021, Romeo Santos: Utopía Live from MetLife Stadium was released as a PPV event, based on the September 2019 concert in New York that featured guests Cardi B, Daddy Yankee, Emilio Estefan, Marc Anthony, Thalía and more.
+On June 25, 2021, Romeo Santos: Utopía Live from MetLife Stadium was released as a PPV event, based on the September 2019 concert in East Rutherford, New Jersey.
 Concurrently, a documentary on Santos premiered on the same day titled Romeo Santos: King of Bachata which traced the history of Bachata, and showed Santos travelling to the Dominican Republic with The Kid Mero.
+The documentary featured celebraties like Cardi B, Daddy Yankee, Emilio Estefan, Marc Anthony, Thalía and more.
 To promote the documentary, HBO built an elaborate pop-up promotion in Washington Heights, NYC in the form of a bodega, called House of Bachata, with free haircuts, Presidente beer, and karaoke parties honoring Santos.
 At its center was a PORTL "hologram" device in which Santos appeared in lifelike, lifesized, volumetric 4K to interact with fans.
 On July 30, 2021, both films were released on HBO Max.